Ksayri/ml_experimentations/readme.md

-# Prediction of California median house value
+# Prediction of California median house value with RandomForestRegressor

 Simple prediction of house value based on data provided by the house: